-4. When access the csv files from Tableau it is possible to receive a cryptic error that looks like the following when the data source is refreshed.
-In my case the fix for this was to ensure that the logged in user had access to the output directory by manually opening the folder.
-This can happen if the logged in user is different than the authorized user defined in PerfMon.
+4. When accessing the CSV files from Tableau, it is possible to receive a cryptic error that looks like the following when the data source is refreshed.
+In my case, the fix for this was to ensure that the logged-in user had access to the output directory by manually opening the folder.
+This situation can happen if the logged-in user is different from the authorized user as defined in PerfMon.

-6. By default these entries show up in Tableau as String "Abc" Dimensions however they should be converted to Measures with default format of data type "Number (decimal)" (pictured above in the screen shot for #2).
+6. By default, these entries show up in Tableau as String "Abc" Dimensions; however, they should be converted to Measures with a default format of data type "Number (decimal)" (pictured above in the screenshot for #2).

 How to Know if You Need Tableau Performance Tuning